TheyCallMeXander/Power-Saber-Mod-for-AM2R/README.md

-# Power-Saber-Mod for aM2r
 Melee Attack, Whapow!
+Use this with AM2RLauncher, won't work without 1.1 version of am2r etc etc